Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Binormal model

 Thus, for moderately sized (N = 10,000) classification tasks the AUROC will typically provide better resolution.
 Importantly, these results are essentially unchanged for different sample sizes.
 For both a magnitude smaller (N = 1000) and larger (N = 100,000), the AUROC is generally better, with the AUPRC showing a relative advantage only among excellent models with an outcome prevalence of 20 percent of less.
 Appendix B presents results for these additional scenarios.

+Now suppose the AUPRC is what we really want to maximize.
+That is, the AUPRC best captures our intuitions about what makes a good model.
+But also suppose that we know our resolving power assumptions are true: That risk scores follow a binormal distribution and model improvements come from additive shifts.
+Then what this section's results tell us is that we should use the AUROC for search even if our goal is to find the best AUPRC model (at least in most contexts).
+Under this hypothetical scenario we don't need to balance the AUROC's greater resolving power against our preference for the AUPRC because we know precisely when the AUROC is a better guide.
+But once we select the final model we should still describe its performance with the AUPRC since that is what we really care about.

-If we knew that this section's assumptions were true---that risk scores follow a binormal distribution and model improvements come from additive shifts---then for model search it would be best to use the metric with greatest resolving power.
-Yet since these assumptions will never fully hold, this section's results should be received only as general guidance to be weighed against other criteria.
-For instance, since the AUPRC suffers only a modest disadvantage for ``good'' models with moderate prevalence, it may still be preferable over the AUROC because of the greater weight it assigns to the early retrieval area.
+Moving from the hypothetical to reality, we know that this section's assumptions will never fully hold.
+This means that the results should be taken as only general guidance to be weighed against other criteria.
+For instance, the AUPRC suffers only a modest disadvantage for ``good'' models with moderate prevalence.
+Once we factor the influence of assumptions violations, which we could test with sensitivity analyses that explore other paths towards class score separation, the disadvantage may disappear.

 It is uncertain how robust this section's guidance is to deviations from the binormal model.
-One way to address this concern is to replace the binormal model with a domain-specific data-generating process.
-An example from network analysis was given above from \citet{zhou2023discriminating}.
-This approach is amenable to a resolving power analysis.
-In fact, Zhou's Figure 1 essentially displays signal curves by showing how evaluation metrics respond to changes in the noise parameter values that determine model quality.
-However, most applications will not be able to draw upon a quantitative framework to build domain-specific sampling models.
+One way to address this concern is to replace the binormal with a domain-specific data-generating process.
+However, most applications will not have the requisite quantitative framework to accomplish this.
 An alternative strategy is to start with a dataset and a baseline model and then build the sampling model from an initial set of risk scores.
 This empirically-driven approach is explored in the next section.